-So thoroughly cowed by corporate interests are right-wingers that they might just think it’s a good thing, volunteering their time and giving their hard-earned pay and pensions to greedy people so that they can buy houses and cars with it.
+So thoroughly cowed by corporate interests are right-wingers that they might think it’s a good thing, donating their time and their hard-earned pay to rich political interests.
 America!

 I posted earlier on the ‘Tea Party Express’: a group who collected over a million dollars worth of teabaggers’ money only to hand two-thirds of it to the Republican consulting firm — Russo, Marsh and Associates — that created it.

 That created howls of protest from the ‘Tea Party Patriots’.
 But, earlier, the TPPs were wrenched by their own factious squabbling after criticism over their fiscal goings-on.

 “Why are the financial records not public knowledge?”
 [Merits] asked.
 “Show me the money!”

 Eventually a Tea Party Patriots loyalist couldn’t take it anymore.
 “Why are you intentionally trying to destroy this movement??” he demanded.

 And so it continues.
 Conservative blogger Melissa Clouthier has an expose on the ‘hot’ tea party organization, ‘Tea Party Nation’.
 They’re the ones who scored Sarah Palin giving the keynote address at their February 4-6 convention.

 She blew off the larger, far more prestigious Conservative Political Action Committee meeting in favor of the ‘Tea Party Nation’ convention, giving the movement some cache.
 All it cost TPN were Palin’s fee and expenses, around $125,000.
 Apparently, the venerated CPAC doesn’t operate by paying its speakers six-figure sums.

 But the coup did excite the TPN people.
 Their scheduled venue, the Opryland Hotel in Nashville, was too small for a Palin sighting.
 We should move it, right?